codingMustache/codingMustache/README.md

 ## Daily Trivia

-What did the name of the Tor Anonymity Network orignially stand for?
+Which of these is the name for the failed key escrow device introduced by the National Security Agency in 1993?
- 1. The Onion Router
+ 1. Skipjack
- 2. The Ominous Router
+ 2. Nautilus
- 3. The Orange Router
+ 3. Enigma Machine
- 4. The Only Router
+ 4. Clipper Chip

 <details>
   <summary>Answer</summary>
-  The Onion Router
+  Clipper Chip
 </details>